 Geri is currently pursuing a Master of Social Work, and works at the Canadian Partnership for Children’s Health and Environment where she facilitates cross-sectoral collaboration to improve tenants’ rights to healthy homes and children’s environmental health.
 Geri is an outdoor enthusiast who loves to walk in the woods, paddle, cross-country ski, garden, and read with her family and friends any chance she gets.

-Board Member & Trustee
+Board Director & Trustee

-Board Member & Trustee
+Board Director & Trustee

 Al Sippel spent 32 years with the Ministry of Natural Resources where he worked in several biology and management positions.
 After retiring in 2009, Al spent over nine years on KLT’s Land Stewardship Committee, including three years as Chair of that committee.